Why Lawns are Beneficial

 The blanket restrictions do make SWFWMD’s job a little easier.
 Education and enforcement is simple and easy - just tell everyone they can’t water their lawn.
 No need for complicated rules and levels of enforcement.
-So they sacrificed your lawn, so they (people you pay with your tax money) can have an easier work load, while reducing the problem by less than 0.10%.
+So they sacrificed your lawn, so they (people you pay with your tax money) can have an easier workload while reducing the problem by less than 0.10%.

 The blanket restrictions also “grease the squeaky wheel” making SWFWMD’s job easier.
-There are those who would peer out their window to see if their neighbor is wasting water by lawn watering.
+Some would peer out their window to see if their neighbor is wasting water by lawn watering.
 Upon seeing their neighbor wasting water, they call the authorities to report a “water waster”.
 Granted it is very difficult to educate the busy-body neighbor that watering with a self-supplied irrigation system is not wasting water.
 It is easier to just give the “water wasting” neighbor a fine for watering their lawn and walk away and let the courts enforce your rules.

 Punishing the Innocent

 Blanket restrictions punish the innocent.
 I have a lawn and a self-supplied irrigation system.
 While my self-supplied irrigation system may be used more in hot dry months, my monthly potable water usage has remained the same over the years.
 I do not waste potable water – it is too expensive.
-However if my irrigation system was to malfunction – say a valve stuck on – I would be fined $193 for wasting potable water.

 How to Reduce Potable Water Usage

-If they really wanted to reduce potable water demand they could easily determine who is wasting water by monitoring usage.
-After all they have a meter on every house.
+If they wanted to reduce potable water demand they could easily determine who is wasting water by monitoring usage.
+After all, they have a meter on every house.
 How hard can it be to see who is using water for restricted uses like watering a lawn?
 Develop a computer a program that looks for people who have a significant increase in water usage.
 Then bust them for lawn watering or not repairing that leaky pool or illegal car washing.
 Leave those who are not wasting potable water alone!